5 Ways to Incorporate Animal Advocacy into Your Pet Business

 5. Freedom from fear and distress.

 These freedoms make up the core of the American Humane Certified program.
-It (hopefully) goes without saying that you’re running a safe, cruelty-free facility, but you should ensure that you’re going above and beyond to fill essential needs and help animals thrive.
+It (hopefully) goes without saying that you’re running a safe, cruelty-free facility, but you should ensure that you’re going above and beyond to fulfill essential these needs and help animals thrive.

 Consider the following questions and assess whether you are ahead of the competition on all fronts:

-• Is your facility spacious with plenty of outdoor runs and limited crowding?
+• Is your pet facility spacious with plenty of outdoor runs and limited crowding?

 • Do the pets in your care get ample time to socialize with other animals?

-• Does your facility have plenty of natural lighting during the day?
+• Does your pet facility get plenty of natural light during the day?

 • Are you providing ethical, sustainably-sourced pet food and treats?